 News and Events

 Last year, we added a gazebo and catwalk overlooking the ocean and Mayon Volcano.
-This year, we're working in the gardens and adding a small building, the Pili Hut, near the forest entrance, to serve as a gateway, store, birdwatching deck, and restroom for a new camping area.
-Starting November 1, we'll charge a modest admission fee.
+This year, we're working in the gardens and just added a small building, the Pili Hut, near the forest entrance, to serve as a gateway, store, birdwatching deck, and restroom for a new camping area.
+Starting February 1, 2022, we'll charge P50 (~USD 1) for entrance to the forest and beach.

 COVID precautions forced our summer reading program to change to individual tutoring, typically 2-5 students at a time and a similar number of volunteers, rather than the previous 60/40.
-Schooling by modules rather than face-to-face is doubly difficult for those who can't read ... and we're seeing pathetically poor readers all the way into high school!
-Ouch!
-Our 24 college students are doing better, with online classes, and are progressing and graduating more or less on track, without the ceremonies, of course.
+We still managed to 'graduate' 30 new readers in 2021.
+Schooling by modules rather than face-to-face is doubly difficult for those who can't read !
+Our 25 college students are doing better, with online classes, and are progressing and graduating more or less on track, without the ceremonies, of course.

 With renewed interest in gardening, we see quite a few "plantitas" and "plantitos."
-Mirisbiris has also been popular with those who want to get outdoors and destress!
+Gardens and forests are great for destressing.
 Music is also great for destressing, and a talented local, blind musician, Mr. Jun Balinquit is providing live keyboard and guitar music on most weekends.